microsoft/aca-dev-day/labs/1.ACA_Intro/with-fqdn/README.md

   --target-port 80 \
   --ingress 'internal'

-# Get the FQDN of THE dotnet-app
+# Get the FQDN of THE dotnet-app so that the Node
+# front end knows where to call
 DOTNET_FQDN=$(az containerapp show \
   --resource-group $RESOURCE_GROUP \
   --name dotnet-app \